 When Rebecca started chemotherapy, she reacted badly to the medications and suffered two seizures in the space of 24 hours, followed by four cardiac arrests within three hours.

-As a result, Rebecca spent five days being cared for in Intensive Care at Royal Surrey County Hospital, before being moved to the High Dependency Unit and then finally a ward.
+As a result, Rebecca spent five days being cared for in Intensive Care at the Trust, before being moved to the High Dependency Unit and then finally a ward.

 Rebecca said: “I am fully aware that I would not be here if it weren’t for the amazing work of the Intensive Care Unit at the Royal Surrey.